International Travel

 Is it possible to travel Amsterdam-Paris on standard trains?
 Sort of, you can travel from Amsterdam to Antwerp using the Intercity Brussels train – then take Belgian Intercity to Lille Flandres via a change in Kortrijk (2 hours 15 minutes).
 See our Amsterdam to Lille travel page

-The Thalys train is the quickest and most comfortable way to travel Amsterdam to Paris or Paris to Amsterdam.
+The Eurostar train is the quickest and most comfortable way to travel Amsterdam to Paris or Paris to Amsterdam.

-Amsterdam-Paris by Thalys can be booked here at the NS International site
+Amsterdam-Paris by Eurostar can be booked here at the NS International site or the Trainline site

 Flights Amsterdam-Paris